MarynaShavlak/dev-interview-hub/src/entities/Article/ui/ArticleDetails/README.md

 ## Overview
 The **`ArticleDetails`** component is a dynamic interface for displaying article details, adapting to the application's design configuration.
-It leverages the `isAppRedesigned` feature flag to render either the `RedesignedArticleDetails` or the `DeprecatedArticleDetails`, ensuring the UI aligns with the current design standards.
+It leverages the `isAppRedesigned` feature flag to render either the `ArticleDetailsRedesigned` or the `ArticleDetailsDeprecated`, ensuring the UI aligns with the current design standards.
 The component integrates `DynamicModuleLoader` to manage the `articleDetailsReducer`, optimizing state handling and modularity.
 By dynamically loading the reducer, it enhances performance and maintains efficient state management throughout the article's lifecycle.

 ## Type Definition
 ```typescript